Huddersfield: Aussie rules

-Huddersfield Rams Aussie Rules is an Australian rules football team, formed in 2008.
+Huddersfield Rams Aussie Rules was formed in 2008.
 The club played its first season in 2009 and won the Aussie Rules UK National League – Central Division and took part in the North West Division in 2010.

 Other

 The Huddersfield Cricket League was founded in 1891.
 Huddersfield has produced multiple Yorkshire CCC cricketers including 14 internationals, such as Alec Coxon, Billy Bates and Chris Balderstone.

 Huddersfield has a number of field hockey teams, many of which train at the Lockwood Park sports complex on the all-weather pitch.

 Motorcycle speedway racing was staged in Huddersfield in the UK pioneer year of 1928.
 A venue in the town staged four or five meetings.

-James Whitham, is a former 'British Superbike Champion'.
+James Whitham is a former 'British Superbike Champion'.
 Lepton born Tom Sykes joined the Yamaha Motor Italia World team in the 2009 World Superbike season after spells in British Supersports & British Superbikes in which he finished 4th in the 2009 Season.
 He won his first race in World Superbikes in one of two wildcard meetings and is the 2013 World Superbike Champion.

-On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield passed through the town.
+On 6 July 2014, stage 2 of the 2014 Tour de France from York to Sheffield passed through the town.